Accord-Project/bsdd/README1.md

 # Abstract

 The buildingSmart Data Dictionary (bSDD) is an important shared resource in the Architecture, Engineering, Construction, and Operations (AECO) domain.
-It is a collection of datasets (\"domains\") that define various classifications (objects representing building components, products, and materials), their properties, allowed values, etc. bSDD defines a GraphQL API, as well as REST APIs that return JSON and RDF representations.
+It is a collection of datasets ("domains") that define various classifications (objects representing building components, products, and materials), their properties, allowed values, etc. bSDD defines a GraphQL API, as well as REST APIs that return JSON and RDF representations.
 This improves the interoperability of bSDD and its easier deployment in architectural Computer Aided Design (CAD) and other AECO software.